SynET-Bilab/segVesicle/README.md

 conda activate segVesicle
 ```

-3. `segVesicle` relies on tensorflow-gpu2, the specific version of `tensorflow-gpu` should be determined by the version of `cuda` .
+3. `Vesicle3D` relies on tensorflow-gpu2, the specific version of `tensorflow-gpu` should be determined by the version of `cuda` .
 For the correspondence, see https://www.tensorflow.org/install/source?hl=en#gpu.
 For example, if you use `cuda-11.2`, `tensorflow-gpu` 2.5.0 to 2.11.0 is ok. `cudnn` with proper version should also be installed.

 ```bash
 pip install tensorflow-gpu==2.x.x